 - Select the strategies for overcome barriers in communication

-Here you can check the chapter-wise overview on Banking and Insurance latest syllabus.
+Here you can check the chapter-wise overview of Banking and Insurance’s latest syllabus.

 Unit 1: Laws relating to Negotiable Instruments

-The word “Negotiable” means Transferable by Delivery” and “Instrument” means a written document by which a ‘right’ is created by one person in favour of other person.
+The word “Negotiable” means Transferable by Delivery” and “Instrument” means a written document by which a ‘right’ is created by one person in favor of another person.

 - Promissory Notes (PN)